ConnorBaker/ContinuousSR/README.md

 ## Get Started
 ### Pretrained model
+- After our thorough reproduction process, we are excited to **open-source** the pre-trained model!
+- The **best-performing version** of our method can be downloaded here:  ➡️ [Pretrained Model](https://drive.google.com/file/d/1UKXch2ryl6zZWs9QCgtfWpgVwtYLsxtS/view?usp=drive_link)
-The pretrained model can be downloaded from [pretrained model](https://drive.google.com/file/d/1UKXch2ryl6zZWs9QCgtfWpgVwtYLsxtS/view?usp=drive_link).
-After downloading, place the model in the designated folder, and you can then proceed with the following demo and inference operations.
+- Once downloaded, place the model in the designated folder, and you’ll be ready to run the demo and perform inference. 🚀

 ### Demo
 Here is an Demo